-In the year 2000, researchers at Berkeley, the University of California as well as the Northwestern University Medical School of Chicago discovered this herb along with substances of absinthe can boost the mental health of the brain, which they referred to as CNS cholinergic receptor binding activity.
+In the year 2000, researchers at Berkeley, the University of California as well as the Northwestern University Medical School of Chicago discovered this herb.
+Along with substances of absinthe, it can boost the mental health of the brain, which they referred to as CNS cholinergic receptor binding activity.

 Wormwood medicinal herb is available in the form of essential oil, tincture, capsules and tablets.

 Updated February 28, 2020